Wavetek Signal Generator

 and spectrum analyser to the Wavetek.
 The first thing I noticed

-was the indicated RF output was miles different to that displayed
+was the indicated RF output on its display was miles different

-on both test equipments.
-To be sure, I switched everything to
+to that displayed on both test equipments.
+To be sure, I switched

-volts to line up with the (high impedance) scope's display.
-An
+everything to volts to line up with the (high impedance) scope's

-indicated output of 0dBm, now reading as 224mV, showed as 146mV
+display.
+An indicated output of 0dBm, now reading as 224mV, showed

-on both the SA and the scope, so the Wavetek is reading high
+as 146mV on both the SA and the scope, so the Wavetek is reading

-by around 5 or 6dB.
-I inserted various fixed attenuators and
+high by around 5 or 6dB.
+I inserted various fixed attenuators

-saw the same discrepancies.
-I even swapped coax leads to no avail,
+and saw the same discrepancies.
+I even swapped coax leads to

-so it appears something is wrong.. perhaps the RF output transistor
+no avail, so it appears something is wrong.. perhaps the RF output

-is short of gain since its "repair", or even developing
+transistor is short of gain since its "repair", or

-another internal short?
-I also found during these experiments
+had even developed another internal short?
+I also found during

-test procedures and I tried one.
-The RF output at 13dBm is monitored
+and I tried one.
+The RF output at 13dBm can be adjusted within

-and adjusted to the correct level using cursor keys, but adding
+an alignment routine to the correct level using cursor keys,

-the maximum adjustment of +6dBm still left the output short by
+but adding the maximum adjustment of +6dBm still left the output

 Basically the lower the frequency of